Lucien Aubey

-Lucien Yann Sherril Aubey (born 24 May 1984) is a Congolese former footballer who played as a defender.
+Lucien Yann Sherril Aubey (born 24 May 1984) is a Congolese former professional footballer who played as a defender.

-Career
+Club career

 Aubey was born in Brazzaville, Republic of the Congo.
-He confirmed he wanted to leave Toulouse after eight years of service with them, and joined finally Racing Club de Lens (5 July).
+He confirmed he wanted to leave Toulouse after eight years of service with them, and joined finally Lens (5 July).

 On 18 January 2008, he joined English Premier League side Portsmouth on loan for the rest of the season.
 He made few appearances, and was not bought by the English club.

-On 5 August 2008, he joined Stade Rennais FC for a three years contract.
-The Turkey club Sivasspor has, in fact ended the purchase, from Rennes, of the central defender.
-He has signed a deal until June 2011 with an option for another year.
+On 5 August 2008, he joined Rennes for a three-year contract.
+The Turkish club Sivasspor ended the purchase, from Rennes, of the central defender.
+He signed a deal until June 2011 with an option for another year.

 International career

 Aubey played for France U-21 in the 2006 UEFA European Under-21 Football Championship.
 He made a full international debut for Congo on 12 August 2009 in a friendly against Morocco.